ligato/vpp-agent/docs/kvscheduler/cfd/bridge_domain.md

 it is demanded by NB.
 The bindings, however, will each have a dependency on its associated interface (and implicitly on the bridge domain it is derived from).
-Even if one or more interface are missing or are being deleted, the remaining of the bridge domain will remain unaffected and continuously functional.
+Even if one or more interfaces are missing or are being deleted, the remaining of the bridge domain will remain unaffected and continuously functional.

 The control-flow diagram shows that bridge domain is created even if the interface that it is supposed to contain gets configured later.
 The binding remains in the `PENDING` state until the interface is configured.

 ![CFD](https://raw.githubusercontent.com/milanlenco/vpp-agent/kvs-docs/docs/kvscheduler/cfd/uml/add_bd_before_interface.svg?sanitize=true)